red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 the tests and, consequently, on the maintainability of our codebase.

 Of course, this is just a tiny example.
-In real-world projects with tests that are too tightly coupled with production code, small changes often cause many tests to fail for many more reasons than we looked at here today.
+In real-world projects with tests that are too tightly coupled with production code, small changes often cause many tests to fail for many more reasons than we look at here today.
 In these projects, the effort required to fix these test issues can seriously slow down ongoing development.
 It can also reduce the further adoption of test-driven development, as people conclude, unit tests hinder development.

-In addition to what we discussed here, there are many more things we need to consider to avoid coupling the test code to the production code too much.
+In addition to what we discussed here, there are many more things we need to consider avoiding coupling the test code to the production code too much.

-Applying Test-driven development gives you feedback about these things: Listen to that feedback, _Listen to the tests_!
+Applying Test-driven development gives you feedback: Listen to that feedback, _Listen to the tests_!
 If something is challenging to test, it is often also difficult to use.
 Reconsider and modify your design to make it easier to test things.
 The main benefit of Test-driven development is that you get this feedback early on in the lifetime of some code.
 If you listen to this feedback and design your code accordingly, you will end up with modular code that is testable and can be modified easily.